jonathan-kirwan/CWC-Gulp-Sass-Project/README.md

-# Gulp Sass workflow for iMIS
+# CWC Gulp Sass workflow for iMIS

-A Gulp script for compiling Sass to CSS code (and more) for iMIS sites.
+A Gulp script for compiling Sass to CSS code (and more) for CWC.
 Applies to -

-* iMIS version 20.2.49.5903
+* CWC iMIS version 20.2.49.5903
 * Austin Responsive theme

 ## Tasks